Best Nose Hair Trimmer of 2020

 The FlePow Professional Painless is a basic budget option that our testing showed to be highly effective.
 It comes with a quiet rotary motor that turns on and off with the basic slider switch, and the device is easy to use on nose hair.
 It has a rating of IPX7, which means that it is fully waterproof and can be used in the shower.
 The battery case is easy to access, and the trimmer head is easy to remove for cleaning.
 This model comes with a brush as well.

 The primary drawback of this nose hair trimmer is that its parts are generic, and we don't think it will stand up to heavy use.
 The battery life is decent, especially if you only plan to use it occasionally; however, it doesn't last nearly as long as some other models.
-The reason it is 'painless' is because it is not incredibly powerful.
+The reason it is 'painless' is that it is not incredibly powerful.
 However, if you are looking for a high-value option and don't need anything fancy, this one will do the trick.

-The Wahl Ear, Nose, and Brow trimmer is a comprehensive manscaping tool for many male facial needs.
+The Wahl Ear, Nose, and Brow Trimmer is a comprehensive manscaping tool for many male facial needs.
 It works like a standard nose hair trimmer and then some.
 The included slide cutter clicks into place and includes various guards for length adjustment.
-Three hours and 45 minutes is an acceptable battery life.
+Three hours and 45 minutes is acceptable battery life.

 Keeping track of and using all the various add-on features requires some practice.
 Also, the rotary trimmer seems almost like an afterthought.
 It doesn't fit flush with the main body of the trimmer, for instance.
 It works just fine and doesn't look as odd as you might think, but it feels like it could have used a little more consideration.

 The speed of operation is its primary drawback.
-Getting an effective and complete trim with this product is more of a meditation than it is an efficient process.
+Getting an effective and complete trim with this product is more of a meditation than an efficient process.
 What takes under a minute with a powered version might take 10-15 minutes with the Groom Mate.

 The Powlaken groomer is simple and affordable.
 Its cutting head is basic and familiar, and it appears to have the same main parts as more expensive options.
-The battery, in our run-time test, lasted quite awhile.
+The battery, in our run-time test, lasted quite a while.
 In normal use, the battery in the Amagarm will last long enough that you'll likely forget what kind of battery was installed (it is a AA).
 That's a good sign.

 On the topic of quality control, we disassembled the Powlaken to inspect and clean after initial use and found that the cutting head reattached in an insecure fashion; it still works but goes to show that you get what you pay for.

-The Toiletree LED Trimmer is a simple rotary trimmer with a few additional helpful features.
+The ToiletTree LED Trimmer is a simple rotary trimmer with a few additional helpful features.
 Our initial impressions were that the LED light was a little gimmicky, but it proved to be somewhat helpful in seeing spots that still needed trimming.
 We appreciate the quiet rotary motor, and the safety lock makes it less likely that the device will turn on inadvertently if it is packed away in a suitcase.
 The head is easy to remove for cleaning, and the hexagonal shape of the whole thing makes for a firmer grip.

 The Panasonic ER-GN30-K is a basic and simple electric nose and ear hair trimmer.
-It is average all the way around.
-This is largely a good thing.
+It is average all the way around; this is largely a good thing.
 You can't really go wrong with this product.
 Others sneak ahead in some way or another, but none are as consistent.
 The price is average, which is still pretty low.